 Coverage - 50-75 sq. ft. @ 2 coats (one 1.5 qt. kit) Aqua-Thane G40 vs. Aqua-Thane M35

-- The G40 has a semi gloss finish and will darken or "wet out" the concrete very similar to when water is applied to an unsealed surface.
+- The G40 has a high gloss finish and will darken or "wet out" the concrete very similar to when water is applied to an unsealed surface.
 The M35 has a matte/ satin finish with very slight darkening on colored concrete.

 How to Apply Z Aqua-Thane